Pickle the Sourpuss Reindeer

 “Please make certain she comes to no harm.”

-Hoot soared up, his chance to help Pickle was slim,
+Hoot soared up, his chance to help Pickle were slim,

 Faster and further Pickle did run,